Sam Asghari

-Hesam "Sam" Asghari (حسام اصغری; born March 3, 1994) is an Iranian-born American model, actor, fitness model and fitness trainer.
+Hesam Asghari (حسام اصغری; born March 3, 1994) is an Iranian-American model and actor.
 He has appeared on the television shows Black Monday, Hacks, The Family Business, and The Traitors, as well as in several music videos.
-Since 2020, Asghari has been the owner of the eponymous Asghari Fitness, a website that offers personalized training programs.
 He was married to singer Britney Spears from 2022 to 2024.

 Early life and education

-Hesam Asghari was born on March 3, 1994, in Tehran, Iran, to Mike and Fatima Asghari.
-The youngest of four children, he has three sisters, Maddy, Ellie, and Faye.
-He started gymnastics at four years old, moving to the United States nine years later at age 13.
+Hesam Asghari was born on March 3, 1994, in Tehran, Iran.
+The youngest of four children, he has three sisters.
+He started gymnastics at four years old, moving to the United States nine years later at age 13 when he knew no English.
+He learned the language mainly by watching American films and television series.

 Asghari shortened his given name Hesam to Sam as it was considered easier to pronounce.
 In high school, he took theater classes, acting in the plays Hamlet and Macbeth, and played football.
 After high school, he attended Los Angeles Pierce College, in Woodland Hills, California.
 He eventually dropped out but continued to work his job at Best Buy.